 In all of these cases, the buyer’s expectations have not been met.
 You should be demanding more from your LMS providers to better support your business.

 What is interesting to me is the language these LMS brokers are using.
-They talk about digital learning solutions as a second-rate option to classroom learning and instructor led training.
-When we dig a little and look behind the marketing messages, it seems that the learning management systems (lms) and what they can deliver, are not engaging learners or providing skills development, but purely to reduce the costs of travel and attendance for classroom courses.
+They talk about digital learning courses as a second-rate option to classroom learning and instructor led training.
+When we dig a little and look behind the marketing messages, it seems that the learning management systems (LMS) and what they can deliver, are not engaging learners or providing skills development, but purely to reduce the costs of travel and attendance for classroom courses.
 This approach does not meet the expectations of the learner nor the CEO.

 If you hangout on social media as often as I do, you’ll feel the same frustration as our clients do.
 Most of the thought leaders in talent development have been talking about ‘beyond eLearning’ and the ‘L&D crisis’ for some time.
 And although some change is happening in a few organisations, it is not widespread enough yet.

 Today, we see a real moment of opportunity for talent development.
 The abilities of digital learning solutions, the needs of the modern worker and the expectations (and support) of CEO’s.